 - Apps

-The next screen will be Privacy settings Toggle the settings on or off as per you requirements and click on Accept.
+The next screen will be Privacy settings Toggle the settings on or off as per your requirements and click on Accept.

-Once configuration finished, user will get a prompt for additional authentication if Multi Factor Authentication (MFA) is enabled.
+Once enrollment configurations are finished, the user will get a prompt for additional authentication if Multi-Factor Authentication (MFA) is enabled.

 Related Posts: